Bottle feeding problems

 When air can't get into the bottle to replace the milk removed a negative pressure begins to build within the bottle.
 This pressure will start to hold the milk back.
 A healthy baby can suck against this pressure initially and continue to extract milk from the bottle.
 However, the more milk that is taken (without being replaced by air) the greater the negative pressure within the bottle.
 As the negative pressure continues to build it requires increasingly more effort on the baby's part to suck against this to access the milk.

 This situation is more likely to cause problems for a newborn baby compared to an older baby.
 Older babies usually learn to let go of the nipple from time to time.
 This allows air to access the bottle through the holes at the end of the nipple.
 But it requires experience for a baby to learn this.
-Newborns who have not yet learned to do this, may tire and fall asleep before completing the feed as a result of the increased effort to feed.
+Newborns who have not yet learned to do this may tire and fall asleep before completing the feed as a result of the increased effort to feed.

-To appreciate how negative pressure affects a baby's ability to feed picture what its like to drink from a juice box.
+To appreciate how negative pressure affects a baby's ability to feed picture what it's like to drink from a juice box.
 As you suck the juice out through the straw the sides of the box progressively collapse inwards.
 Once you let go of the straw air can then enter the box replacing the space previously taken up by the juice and the sides pop out a little.
 The reason the sides collapse in the first place is because of the negative pressure that builds within the juice box as the juice is taken.
 This change in pressure is the same when a baby drinks from the bottle in situations where air is prevented from entering the bottle.
 But you won't see the sides of a hard plastic or glass bottle collapse.
 What can happen if the pressure becomes high is that nipple collapses in the baby's mouth as she is feeding.
-(Even before or without the nipple collapses its becoming harder for baby to feed.)
+(Even before or without the nipple collapsing it's becoming harder for baby to feed.)

 Some manufacturers produce vented or 'anti-colic' bottles and/or nipples.
 These do nothing more than enable the free flow of air into the bottle to replace the milk consumed, which can be achieved simply by loosening the nipple ring.